Database maintenance operations for HotMesh's Postgres backend.

 {appId}.jobs Completed/expired jobs with expired_at set

-{appId}.streams Processed stream messages with expired_at set
+{appId}.engine_streams Processed engine stream messages with expired_at set

 The DBA service addresses this with two methods: